masonrhayes/masonrhayes/README.md

 [![See my projects](https://img.shields.io/badge/projects-See%20my%20projects-red)](https://masonrhayes.com/#publications)

 ## Open to work
-My experience is primarily in economics, and I am looking for an internship where I can apply economic understanding alongside data science tools.
-For example, an internship in financial forecasting, market regulation, competition policy, or another field related to economics / data science!
+My experience is primarily in economics, and I am searching for an internship where I can apply economic understanding alongside data science tools.
+For example, an internship in marketing, economic consulting, market regulation, or another field related to economics / data science!
 Preferably in France or remotely.

 ## I enjoy: